DBraun/Faust-Tutorial/DAY2.md

 Now we will use the `faust2juce` command-line tool.
 You can read more about it [here](https://github.com/grame-cncm/faust/tree/master-dev/architecture/juce).
 Note that the *source code* of the tool is [here](https://github.com/grame-cncm/faust/blob/master-dev/tools/faust2appls/faust2juce). **It's actually just a shell script, even though it doesn't have the `.sh` extension.**

 Since `faust` is available from the command line, `faust2juce` should be available too.
 Navigate to `Faust-Tutorial/plugin_code`.
 Then try `faust2juce` with no arguments.
+It should explain which options it takes.

 > If you're on Windows, note that `faust2juce` is a shell script.
 The best way to run it is `Git Bash`, which is like a different command prompt.
 You may be able to launch this by searching for it from the Windows Search Box.

-After running `faust2juce`, you should see instructions on how to use it.
 Let's now run this:

 ```bash
 faust2juce -jucemodulesdir ~/JUCE/modules tapestop.dsp